fullstacksjs/eslint-config/README.md

 ```

 ## Auto Module Detection

-When auto module detection is turned on the configuration reads your root `package.json` metadata and includes necessary rules and plugins automatically.
+When auto module detection is turned on, the configuration reads the metadata from your root "package.json" file and automatically adds the rules and plugins that are needed.
+It's enabled for the `extends` API, and you should set `modules.auto` to `true` when you use the `init` API.

 ## Modules API